 The Recipe: Blackberry Walnut Galette with “Sour” Whipped Cream

-A galette filled with blackberries and blueberries and topped with 'sour' whipped cream.
+A galette filled with blackberries and blueberries and topped with ‘sour’ whipped cream.
 In early summer sub blackberries with boysenberries.
-You can use a pre-made pie crust if desired.
-Dough can be made a day ahead or frozen for up to two weeks.
-When rolling and folding, if dough falls apart, don't panic.
-Just smush it back together.
+You can use a pre-made pie crust if desired, or use the fabulous buttery crust linked above in blog post.
 If you only have raw walnuts, bake nuts on metal cookie sheet at 350 for 10 minutes to roast.

-- 1/2 cup toasted walnut halves, see instruction for roasting above
+- 1/2 cup toasted walnut halves, chopped finely (if you only have raw, see instruction for roasting in summary above)

 - 1 cup blackberries, rinsed and dried (remove any stems or leaves)